 Risk factors (adults)

-- AOM is uncommon in adults and is thus not a common precursor to OME.
+- Acute otitis media is uncommon in adults and is thus not a common precursor to otitis media with effusion.

 - Eustachian tube dysfunction (ETD) is the main aetiological factor in adults.
 Causes of ETD include: